svenhjol/Strange/docs/features/vaults.md

 The location of vaults are a secret guarded by Illagers.
 Pillager outposts in [the Outerlands]({{ site.baseurl }}/features/outerlands) are very likely to contain a map to a vault in the chest at the top of the outpost structure.
 You can find your way to the Outerlands by getting a totem from a high-tier [Scrollkeeper]({{ site.baseurl }}/features/scrollkeepers).

 Once you have a *Vaults map*, find the X and start digging.
-By default, Vaults will spawn in Mountain biomes.
+By default, Vaults will spawn only in Mountain biomes.

 ## What to expect